26th of January, A Day of Pride

 We, the people of India, having solemnly resolved to constitute India into a Sovereign, Socialist, Secular, Democratic, Republic …. do hereby Adopt, Enact and Give to ourselves this Constitution.”
 Thus here our preamble declares India to be a Sovereign, Socialist, Secular, and Democratic Republic country.
 It assured the rights and duties for the people who are guaranteed through the Preamble.
 On 26th January 1950, the final draft of the constitution of India came into existence and thus it was the day when the Indian Constitution came into force with a democratic government system which is further celebrated as our Republic Day.
 India had now chosen to be governed by the elected representatives of the people headed by the President of the country by becoming a Republic.
 It was the day of immense pride because we have now become part of the democratic republic country.
 As the preamble to the constitution states, with its objectives, it secures justice, liberty, equality to all citizens and promotes fraternity to maintain unity and integrity of the nation.
 So, the date 26th January is marked as an important date in the life of every citizen of India.

 Since then, India celebrates its Republic Day on 26th of January with great fervor and pride.
 Each year this day has marked with grand ceremonious parades at New Delhi which celebrates the day when the Constitution of India came into effect making India a fully independent sovereign state.
 The day is celebrated throughout India in all the state capitals.
-Many businesses and shops are closed for the day along with government offices, banks, schools, and colleges.
+Many businesses and shops are closed for the day along with government offices, banks, schools (CBSE Schools in Noida), and colleges.
 A large celebration is held in New Delhi where the prime minister of the country initiates the day with laying a wreath at Amar Jawan Jyoti at India gate in memory of the soldiers who sacrificed their lives for the pride of the country.
 The president takes the military salute and armed forces fly past over the parade area showering the people below with rose petals.
 People participate in parades all over India and school children take part by dancing and performing traditional and patriotic songs.
 Republic day is a day where acts of bravery are rewarded with medals both to the military and civilians.
 The spirit of the celebration focuses on the independence of India and celebrations conclude with a ‘fly past’ by the Indian Airforce where aircraft leave a beautiful trail of smoke in the tricolour of our national flag.

 Getting into the Timeline:-